RomaMalasarte/digits/index.md

 <img src="doc/non-admin.png">

-You can now add new Stuff documents, and list the Stuff you have created.
-Note you cannot see any Stuff created by other users.
+You can now add new contacts, and list contacts you have created.
+Note you cannot see any contacts created by other users.

-#### Add Stuff page
+#### Add Contact page

-After logging in, here is the page that allows you to add new Stuff:
+After logging in, here is the page that allows you to add new contact:

 <img src="doc/add-contact.png">

-#### List Stuff page
+#### List Contact page

-After logging in, here is the page that allows you to list all the Stuff you have created:
+After logging in, here is the page that allows you to list all the contacts you have created:

 <img src="doc/list-contacts.png">

-You click the "Edit" link to go to the Edit Stuff page, shown next.
+You click the "Edit" link to go to the Edit contacts page, shown next.

-#### Edit Stuff page
+#### Edit Contact page

 After clicking on the "Edit" link associated with an item, this page displays that allows you to change and save it: